-- 1. Log into Customer Service and Support. - 2.
-Go to Asset > Information > License & Key.

-3. In the Available Key(s) section, click Get The License File and save it to the local disk.
+- 1. Log into Customer Service and Support.
+The Asset Portal opens. - 2.
+Go to My Assets and locate the device then click the Serial Number.
+The product details page opens. - 3.
+In the License & Key widget, click Get The License File and save it to the local disk.